topherCantrell/robots-piCreate/README.md

 the robot from a browser on a mobile device (phone or tablet).
 This is a great platform to take to out-reach events.
 Put your club flyers on the robot and drive it around the event.
 Invite kids to drive the robot, and talk to them about your club.

+The web interface allows scripted control through drag-and-drop commands.
+Users can try their hand at rudimentary programming challenges.

 ## Programming Challenges

 [Follow this link](challenges) to a list of programming challenges for the students in your club/class.
 Contribute your own challenges back to community through